-The Nicest Places in Every State
+The Nicest Places in Every State in 2018

 The nicest places in America embody kindness and cooperation: Locals help out neighbors and strangers alike—and newcomers are welcomed as friends.

 We’ve picked our leading candidates in each state for 2018—but maybe you live in or know about another Nicest Place in America.
 Click here to tell us about it, and your hometown could end up on the cover of Reader’s Digest!

 Clay County, Alabama

 Reader’s Digest has named Troy, Alabama in the past, but this year we’re looking at Clay County.
 With a population of less than 6,000, it’s home to more National Guard volunteers than anyplace else in Alabama and was dubbed the “Volunteer County” during the Gulf War.
 Each month, the county seat (Ashland) holds a “Fun Day.”
 When local 21-month-old resident Eli Sims was diagnosed with liver cancer, the community rallied around the little boy and his family, hosting fundraisers, prayer meetings, and generally making them feel loved and cared for at a time when they truly needed it.
 Find out how these children help the sick kids in their hometown.
 Do you live in one of the Nicest Places in America?
 Tell us about it, and your hometown could end up on the cover of Reader’s Digest!

 If you happen to be in Alaska, look around: Two out of every three Alaskans you see engage in some kind of volunteerism.
 But the odds may be even higher in Anchorage, which goes out of its way to match its residents with volunteer opportunities—even when Anchorage’s major social service providers say they’re full up with volunteers!
 Honorable mention goes to Ketchikan, Alaska, where the sight of a pedestrian pausing on the main road led to traffic stoppage in all directions as drivers waved her across the road.